Redtash1/Wan2GP-Windows-One-Click-Install-With-Sage/README.md

 - RTX 30XX, 40XX, 50XX: Sage Attention Supported.
 Use Install_Wan2GP_Torch_2.7.1+cu12.8.bat
 ---

-Make sure your Nvidia graphics drivers are up-to-date.
+1. Make sure your Nvidia graphics drivers are up-to-date.
 If they are not or if your not sure, please click on the following link to download Nvidia graphics drivers. 👉 [Nvidia Drivers](https://www.nvidia.com/en-us/software/nvidia-app/) 👈

-Make sure you have Git installed as it will be needed to update Wan2GP, if not download the Git Standalone Installer and click on Git for Windows/x64 Setup. 👉 [Git Standalone Installer Download](https://git-scm.com/downloads/win) 👈 To install Git, double click Git.exe and just keep clicking next until it's installed, you don't need to change anything.
+2. Make sure you have Git installed as it will be needed to update Wan2GP, if not download the Git Standalone Installer and click on Git for Windows/x64 Setup. 👉 [Git Standalone Installer Download](https://git-scm.com/downloads/win) 👈 To install Git, double click Git.exe and just keep clicking next until it's installed, you don't need to change anything.

+3. Now after you have made sure Nvidia GPU drivers are up to date and Git is installed, download from here 👉 [Wan2GP-Windows-One-Click-Install-With-Sage] 👈 or from the Releases section at the top right of this page.

 ---

-These instructions below won't work for this version of Wan2GP, because this version uses python_embedded and not Conda or a venv.
+These instructions below won't work for this version of Wan2GP, because this version uses python_embeded and not Conda or a venv.
 But you can try them if you want to do a manual install.

 For detailed installation instructions for different GPU generations:
 - **[Installation Guide](docs/INSTALLATION.md)** - Complete setup instructions for GTX 10XX to RTX 50XX